nashville-software-school/client-side-mastery/book-4-the-apprentice/chapters/REACT_DYNAMIC_ROUTING.md

 }
 ```

 Then you will update state when the button is clicked.
-In the code below, note that `setState()` is being sent a second parameter - a function _(or lambda)_.
+In the code below, note that `setState()` is being sent a second parameter - an anonymous function _(or lambda)_.
 Since `setState()` is an asynchronous operation, passing a function as the second parameter ensures that it is invoked _after_ state is set.

 ```js
 () => {